Program overview

 Career Options

-• Research Scientist: Conduct experiments and analyze data to advance knowledge in physics and related fields.
+• Research Scientist: Conduct experiments and analyze data to advance knowledge in physics.

-• Data Analyst: Utilize statistical methods and software to interpret complex data sets and inform decision-making.
+• Data Analyst: Utilize statistical methods to interpret complex data sets in various industries.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.